Skip to content

 Mental Health Locality Teams

-We are the entry point into Mental Health Social Care in Surrey and cover the whole county.
-The team is not a mental health crisis team and if someone you work with, or come into contact with via a referral / SCARF or by other means, need support for their mental state please use the following mental health pathway for Surrey residents - this includes crisis pathways:
+These teams are not mental health crisis teams and if someone you work with, or come into contact with via a referral / SIGNS or by other means, need support for their mental state please use the following mental health pathway for Surrey residents - this includes crisis pathways:

 Please, as currently is also the case, do not re-assign contacts for individuals who are suicidal or in a mental health crisis to the team.
 This will create a delay with possible serious consequences.
 If you need support or guidance, please contact the team.